-Manager Koch noted we're still having Zoom meetings, and his understanding is cities and counties are going to in person.
-He said he is concerned about not going back to in person meetings, even through he prefers Zoom meetings.
-He said he hasn't seen any report as to plans for when we return in person.
+Manager Koch noted we are still having Zoom meetings, and his understanding is cities and counties are going to in person.
+He said he is concerned about not going back to in person meetings, even though he prefers Zoom meetings.
+He said he has not seen any report as to plans for when we return in person.
 He said he'd like to see a workshop or report on that.

-Manager Koch said he's already mentioned the issue with Open Meeting Law violations with the Personnel Committee.
+Manager Koch said he already mentioned the issue with Open Meeting Law violations with the Personnel Committee.

-Manager Koch said with respect to the website, he's requested either copies of web pages or use of that tool so he could make comments on the website, but to his knowledge he hasn't received a response to that request.
-He said there's specific issues of organization he thinks we can improve on and address.
-Manager Koch asked how we are archiving the Board packet and if appropriate we could have a presentation or discussion on how we're going to go forward because that impacts the work we're going to be doing at the Governance Committee.
+Manager Koch said with respect to the website, he has requested either copies of web pages or use of that tool so he could make comments on the website, but to his knowledge he has not received a response to that request.
+He said there are specific issues of organization he thinks we can improve on and address.
+Manager Koch asked how we are archiving the Board packet and if appropriate we could have a presentation or discussion on how we are going to go forward because that impacts the work we are going to be doing at the Governance Committee.

-Manager Koch said he thinks the District is in continued and repeated violation of the Minnesota Data Practices Act and Section 103d.315, so in light of the fact we're not holding
+Manager Koch said he thinks the District is in continued and repeated violation of the Minnesota Data Practices Act and Section 103D.315, so in light of the fact we are not holding meetings in place, he does not know what the proposal is for reviewing documentation in place, and given that inconsistency, he thinks it would be appropriate to flesh that, what appears to him an inconsistency, out.

-682 meetings in place, he doesn't know what the proposal is for reviewing documentation in 683 place, and given that inconsistency, he thinks it would be appropriate to flesh that, what appears to him an inconsistency, out.
-684 685
+Manager Koch said he has not heard anything about the rules violations on Lotus Lake.

-Manager Koch said he hasn't heard anything about the rules violations on Lotus Lake.
+Manager Koch said with respect to minutes of meetings, and we have done it at the

-Manager Koch said with respect to minutes of meetings, we've done it at the Governance Committee meetings, he thinks it's a best practice at least on the public side of the meetings, to have a section of the business at the meeting about old business.
-He said it should be a separate section of the agenda going forward and hopefully we'll be discussing that at the Governance Committee meeting, so if staff could consider implementing that he thinks it would be an improvement.
+Governance Committee meetings, he thinks it is a best practice at least on the public side of the meetings, to have a section of the business at the meeting about old business.
+He said it should be a separate section of the agenda going forward and hopefully we will be discussing that at the Governance Committee meeting, so if staff could consider implementing that he thinks it would be an improvement.

-Manager Koch said if we're going to change IT providers we need to be soliciting bids.
-He said he hasn't seen a disaster response plan or a hacking response plan and he thinks any IT person you talk to recommends both.
+Manager Koch said if we are going to change IT providers we need to be soliciting bids.
+He said he has not seen a disaster response plan or a hacking response plan and he thinks any IT person you talk to recommends both.

 Manager Koch said he thinks we need to go out for bids for a new transcriber for our meetings.
 He said he has no confidence in the accuracy of the transcriptions.
 Manager Koch said he questions whether or not he should vote to approve any of the minutes.
-He shared his opinion that one set of minutes had conjectural opinions inserted in them, which are nonos for a transcriber of minutes or recordings.
+He shared his opinion that one set of minutes had conjectural opinions inserted in them, which are no-no's for a transcriber of minutes or recordings.

-Manager Koch said we're still not getting the minutes in accordance with the procedure that we previously adopted several years ago, which was we were supposed to get the minutes one week after the meeting and we're supposed to all provide our comments to the Administrator to collate the changes and include them in the packet.
+Manager Koch said we are still not getting the minutes in accordance with the procedure that we previously adopted several years ago, which was we were supposed to get the minutes one week after the meeting and we are supposed to all provide our comments to the Administrator to collate the changes and include them in the packet.
 Manager Koch said this goes directly to the comment in the PRAP about our meetings being more efficient, and he thinks this is one area where we could speed things up.